mpdf/mpdf.github.io/fonts-languages/opentype-layout-otl.md

 Then edit <span class="filename">config_fonts.php</span> to add.
 See the manual for details if you are not already familiar with this.

-If you wish to use this font with <code>autoLangToFont</code>, you also need to edit <span class="filename">config_lang2fonts.php</span>
+If you wish to use this font with `autoLangToFont`, you also need to edit <span class="filename">config_lang2fonts.php</span>

 ## Setting OTL use at runtime

 mPDF caches some font information in the <span class="filename">/ttfontdata/</span> folder to improve performance.
-This is regenerated if you change the value of <code>useOTL</code> for a font.
+This is regenerated if you change the value of `useOTL` for a font.

 There may be circumstances when you wish to use OTL features with different scripts depending on the document e.g. for everyday use you may want to disable OTL for FreeSerif to save processing time, but on occasions use OTL for Indic and/or Arabic scripts.
 The recommended way to do this is to create 2 instances of the font e.g. in <span class="filename">config_fonts.php</span>: